maxwu/cucumber-java-toy/README.md

 # Cucumber-JVM + JUnit + Selenium Web Driver Toy Project

-*This project is a self-study project to refresh the skills and knowledge about Java, JUnit, Cucumber and Selenium topics*
+*This project is a self-study project to refresh the feeling and funs about Java, JUnit, Cucumber and Selenium topics*

 ## Summary: